gura-lang/gura/README.md

         $ git clone https://github.com/gura-lang/gura.git

-3. Run the following commands to build guest libraries and copy their dynamic libraries to the specified directory.
+3. Run the following commands to build guest libraries and copy their dynamic libraries to a specified directory.
+   *You can skip this process if you just want to try Gura interpreter.*

         $ pushd gura/guests
         $ ./prepare-for-darwin
 		$ sudo ./prepare-for-darwin install
         $ popd

-4. Run the following commands to build **Gura** library, executable and modules.
+4. Run the following commands to build and install **Gura** interpreter.

 		$ cd gura
         $ mkdir build
         $ cd build
         $ ../configure
         $ make
+        $ sudo make install

+5. Run the following commands to build and install **Gura** modules.
+   *You can skip this process if you just want to try Gura interpreter.*

         $ ./build-modules

-5. Run the following commands to install **Gura** library, executable and modules.

-        $ sudo make install
         $ sudo ./build-modules install

 Installed files are shown below.
 Remove them when you need to uninstall Gura.